Introduction to Shell Scripting in Linux

 No. | Shell Type | Description |

-1. | Bash aka Bourne Again Shell | This is the most common shell available on all Linux and debian based systems.
+1. | Bash, aka Bourne Again Shell | This is the most common shell available on all Linux and Debian-based systems.
 It is open source and freeware. |

-2. | CSH or C Shell | This Shell scripting program uses the C programming’s shell syntax and its almost similar to C. |
+2. | CSH or C Shell | This Shell scripting program uses the C programming’s shell syntax, and it’s almost similar to C. |

-3. | KSH or Korn Shell | Korn is a Unix based Shell scripting program, initially based on the Bash Shell Scripting.
-This shell is quite advanced and its a high level programming language. |
+3. | KSH or Korn Shell | Korn is a Unix-based Shell scripting program, initially based on Bash Shell Scripting.
+The shell is a highly advanced high-level programming language. |

 4. | TCSH | There is no specific fullform of TCSH.
 It is as it is.
 TCSH is an advanced version of Berkeley Unix C shell.
-It again supports C style syntax |
+It again supports C-style syntax. |

 The Bash Shell